BeyondMD/gitflow/README.md

 ### Feature Branches

 Feature branches are used when developing a new feature or enhancement and will tend to be related to either a story or an epic on jira, meaning it has the potential of a development lifespan longer than a single deployment cycle.
-This makes it easier to colaborate and push to the feature branch without slowing down completed features and issues from being merged from `staging` into `main`.
-No matter when the feature branch will be finished, it will always be merged back into the `staging` branch.
+This makes it easier to colaborate and push to the feature branch without slowing down completed features and issues from being merged from `devel` into `master`.
+No matter when the feature branch will be finished, it will always be merged back into the `devel` branch.

-During the lifespan of the feature development, the lead should watch the `staging` branch to see if there have been commits since the feature was branched.
-Any and all changes to `staging` should be merged into the feature before merging back to `staging`; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.
+During the lifespan of the feature development, the lead should watch the `devel` branch to see if there have been commits since the feature was branched.
+Any and all changes to `devel` should be merged into the feature before merging back to `devel`; this can be done at various times during the project or at the end, but time to handle merge conflicts should be accounted for.

 Branching Rules:
-* Must branch from: `staging`
+* Must branch from: `devel`
-* Must merge back into: `staging` or `snapshot` if applicable
+* Must merge back into: `devel` or `snapshot` if applicable
 * Branch naming convention: `feature-<short feature name/description>` ex: `feature-emsoap`

 #### Working with a feature branch